nextwebb/blog-posts/cke7nqwwj023kyjs133p00l52.md

 -
 Can  replace verbose loops and unreadable code with maintainable logic.
 -
- With its elegant syntax it can increase perfomance as opposed to normal functions that create lists.
+ With its elegant syntax it can increase performance as opposed to normal functions that create lists.
 -
  It can also be used in combination with normal loops, but avoid making your list comprehension become too large.